- Publication 908 - Introductory Material

 IRC section 356 allows tax-free exchanges in situations that would qualify under IRC section 354 or 355, except that other property or money, in addition to the permitted stock or securities, is received by the shareholder.
 In this situation, gain is recognized by the shareholder, but only to the extent of the money and the FMV of the other property received.
 No loss is recognized in this situation.

-A trustee, receiver, or assignee of a corporation in bankruptcy, receivership, or in the process of dissolving, may apply to the IRS for relief from filing federal income tax returns for the corporation.
+A trustee in a corporate bankruptcy case may apply to the IRS for relief from filing federal income tax returns for the corporation.
 To qualify, the corporation must have ceased business operations and have no assets nor income for the tax year.
 The exemption request must be submitted to the local IRS Insolvency Office handling the case.

 The request to the IRS must include the name, address, and EIN of the corporation and a statement of the facts (with any supporting documents) showing why the debtor needs relief from the filing requirements.
 The request must also include the following statement: